credentials/credentials.github.io/index.md

 ---
 layout: page
-title: Getting started with IRMA
+title: Technical introduction to IRMA
 ---

 IRMA is a distributed, attribute-based authentication technique which is very privacy-friendly.
 This page provides a short overview on how to start using IRMA.
-You can find more information on the IRMA project [here](https://privacybydesign.foundation/irma).
+You can find more general information on the IRMA project [here](https://privacybydesign.foundation/irma).
+A much more detailed technical introduction to IRMA is available [here](/docs/irma.html)

 ## IRMA user token
 Users will need an IRMA token to manage their attributes.